AbhishekDataAnalyst/-CODING-SAMURAI/README.md

 2. reviews.csv: The files contain at least 84k reviews regarding the property.
 It consists of 84850 rows and 6 columns.
 3. calender.csv: The files contain information about occupancy and availability for 2873 listings every day from January 2016 to January 2017.
 It includes the listing ID, date, availability (t: available, f: occupied), and price.
 It consists of 934542 rows and 4 columns.

+## Process
+This involves all the steps taken to clean the data, making sure the data has integrity (the data is accurate, complete, consistent and trustworthy) before analyzing it, aligning the data to the business objective and also carrying out data verification.
+We must be sure that the process involves checking for misspellings, inconsistent capitalizations and typos, checking for duplicate entries and blank cells and checking for consistent data format across each column.

+## Analyze
+In this phase, we are going to solve all the questions by analyzing all the datasets we just processed.

+## Share
+In this phase, we are going to share our work with the stakeholders.
+Here the files will be sent to LinkedIn and will be tagged CODING SAMURAI. the repo will be stored on GitHub.

+## Act
+In this phase, key findings from our analysis will be mentioned and some limitations of the project will be scripted as well.

 ## Author
 [Abhishek Ramesh Shettigar]